 Dr Joan Vignolle first studied biology and biochemistry at the University of Pau and Pays de l’Adour (France).
-After a master degree in chemistry at the University of Toulouse (France), he joined the group of Pr Guy Bertrand as a PhD student in 2003, working on the synthesis of original heterosubstituted carbene complexes at the Laboratory of Fundamental and Applied Heterochemistry in Toulouse (supervisors: Pr G. Bertrand and Dr D. Bourissou).
+After a master degree in chemistry at the University of Toulouse (France), he joined the group of Pr G. Bertrand as a PhD student in 2003, working on the synthesis of original heterosubstituted carbene complexes at the Laboratory of Fundamental and Applied Heterochemistry in Toulouse (supervisors: Pr G. Bertrand and Dr D. Bourissou).
 After completing his PhD, he went to U. C. Berkeley (USA) for a two-year post-doc in the group of Pr T. Don Tilley, working notably on the synthesis of N-Heterocyclic Carbene (NHC)-protected gold nanoparticles.
 He came back to France in 2009 to learn a completely new field, polymer chemistry, with Pr E. Papon and Pr D. Taton at LCPO.
-In 2010, he was appointed as CNRS researcher (chargé de recherche CR2) in LCPO, working with Pr Daniel Taton at the frontier of molecular, macromolecular chemistry and catalysis.
-In particular, his interests include organocatalyzed polymerization reactions, synthesis of homo- and block copolymers based on Poly(Ionic Liquids) (PILs) and their derivation into highly functional organic and organometallic catalysts, and the development of novel systems for monomer activation and polymerization.
+In 2010, he was appointed as CNRS researcher (chargé de recherche) in LCPO, working at the frontier of molecular, macromolecular chemistry and catalysis.
+In particular, his interests include NHCs-mediated polymerization reactions, the synthesis of homo- and block copolymers based on Poly(Ionic Liquids) (PILs) and the development of hybrid PILs-metallic nanoparticles catalysts.